katholiek-onderwijs-vlaanderen/sri4node/README.md

 When reading a *regular* resource a database row is transformed into an SRI resource by doing this :

 1. Check if you have permission by executing all registered `secure` functions in the configuration.
-If any of these functions rejects it's promise, the client will receive 403 Forbidden.
+If any of these functions rejects its promise, the client will receive 403 Forbidden.
 2. Retrieve the row and convert all columns into a JSON key-value pair (keys map directly to the database column name).
 All standard postgreSQL datatypes are converted automatically to JSON.
 Values can be transformed by an *onread* function (if configured).